48+ Caregiver tips for elderly hygiene issues and care

 I would suggest that you take your parent for regular check ups with their dentist, and they will tell you if you need to help.

-Unless your parent has severe problems with their hands, or with dementia they should be able to brush their own teeth.
-If they aren’t able to, you will just have to slowly and gently brush their teeth for them, or guide them through it.
+If they aren’t able to, you will just have to slowly, and gently, brush their teeth for them, or guide them through it.

 I hope this has been of help to you.